-With respect to P, it has been shown that P availability opens up the N cycle by stimulating soil organic matter mineralization, releasing excess N for soil nitrification or (both) denitrification processes (Mori et al., 2010).
+With respect to P, it has been shown that P availability opens up the N cycle and results in increased N_2O emissions (Mori et al., 2017).
 It is also urged that P availability has a positive effect on both autotrophic and heterotrophic components of soil respiration (Mori et al., 2013).
 P not only stimulates fine root growth (Chen et al., 2010) but also regulates organic matter decomposition (Mori et al., 2018).
-However, studies elucidating P limitation of organic matter decomposition in the P deficient tropics remain rare and even the few available studies on the regulation effect of P on leaf litter mass loss rates are inconclusive (Cleveland and Townsend, 2006).
+However, studies elucidating P limitation of organic matter decomposition in the P deficient tropics remain rare (Cleveland and Townsend, 2006).
+Even the few available studies on the regulation effect of P on leaf litter mass loss rates are inconclusive (Cleveland and Townsend, 2006).
 This might explain why contrasting results were reported from two similar experiments carried out on P depleted soils in Hawaii (Hobbie and Vitousek, 2000) and the Brazilian Amazon (McGroddy et al., 2008).
 Hobbie and Vitousek (2000) reported an increase in litter mass loss rate while McGroddy et al. (2008) did not detect any change, suggesting that the relationship between P availability and organic matter decomposition is complex (Cleveland and Townsend, 2006).
 Similarly, literature on the interaction between N and P in regulating CH4 fluxes from tropical forests remains limited.

-Despite the recognition that N and P affect soil GHG fluxes and the fact that tropical forest ecosystems could subtly respond to potential future increases in N and P deposition (Bobbink et al., 2010; Li et al., 2006), the magnitude and direction of this response remains unclear for African tropical forests.
+Despite the recognition that N and P affect soil GHG fluxes and the fact that tropical forest ecosystems could subtly respond to shifts in N and P dynamics, the magnitude and direction of this response remains unclear (Bobbink et al., 2010; Li et al., 2006).
 To date, only a handful of nutrient manipulation experiments (NMEs) focusing on tropical forests response to shifts in ecosystem N and P dynamics have been carried out.
 Of these studies, just a few included both N and P treatments in their experimental setups (e.g. Corre et al., 2014).
 Yet, P deficiency typical of tropical soils can have direct impacts on ecosystem biomass production if the limitation is lifted (John et al., 2007).
-Furthermore, nearly all the studies conducted in (sub-) tropical forest ecosystems were so far concentrated in China (Jiang et al., 2016; Yan et al., 2008; Zheng et al., 2016), Central America (Corre et al., 2014; Koehler et al., 2009a; Matson et al., 2014) and South America (Martinson et al., 2013; Müller et al., 2015; Wolf et al., 2011).
+Furthermore, nearly all the studies so far conducted in (sub-) tropical forest ecosystems were concentrated in China (Jiang et al., 2016; Yan et al., 2008; Zheng et al., 2016), Central America (Corre et al., 2014; Koehler et al., 2009a; Matson et al., 2014) and South America (Martinson et al., 2013; Müller et al., 2015; Wolf et al., 2011).
+No single NME study at present has measured GHG fluxes from any of the African tropical forests, despite 27 % of the tropical forests being in Africa (Saatchi et al., 2011).
+However, a NME study in a tropical forest would offer valuable insights on the potential feedback of tropical forests to the global soil GHG budgets in the event that N deposition became significant over tropical Africa.
+Accordingly, the overarching objective of this study was to investigate how the addition of N and P regulate soil GHG fluxes in a Ugandan tropical forest.
+It was hypothesized that: